 In November 2023, the FASB issued ASU 2023-07, Improvements to Reportable Segment Disclosures ("ASU 2023-07"), which requires public companies to disclose for each reportable segment the significant expense categories and amounts for such expenses.
 ASU 2023-07 is effective for annual periods beginning December 15, 2023, and for interim periods within fiscal years beginning after December 15, 2024.
 This ASU will be effective for our annual period ended December 31, 2024.
-The Company is currently evaluating the impacts of ASU 2023-07 on its disclosures.
+The Company believes that the adoption of ASU 2023-07 will not have a material effect on the Company's financial statements and related disclosures.